 - Curry paste, cooking sauce, and spice mix.
 Curry paste or sauce is the base of any curry.
 All curry paste is made with the same or fairly similar base ingredients – ginger, hot chillies, garlic, shallot, plenty of herbs and spices.
 But nothing beats the aroma of Mamia’s Wat sauce.
 Wat is an Ethiopian onion-based sauce, slowly simmered caramelized onion make the taste of the sauce is absolutely amazing.
-Highly aromatic and flavorful Barbere blend makes the taste of sauce a rich and deep.
+Highly aromatic and flavorful Barbere blend makes the taste of sauce, rich and deep.
 The sauce could be used for a big range of curries with tempeh, tofu, and even jackfruit.

 - Gourmet salt.
 This distinctive salt promises a flawless finishing touch to your meal.
 With a pop of salty flavour up front, they enhance all of the nuances of the food without overpowering.
 My choice is Maldon flakes or fleur de sel.

 I use kumara top instead of classic potato top in this recipe.
 Kumara or New Zealand sweet potato is a local beautiful and hearty root vegetable.
 This is a very versatile vegetable that is easy to cook, It has wonderful taste and texture as well as many nutritional benefits for the body.
 Sweet and creamy kumara perfectly paired with curry in this recipe.